D&D Conditions Explained: Blinded, Frightened, Prone, and More

 Grappled

-How to break free: On your turn, use your action to make a Strength (Athletics) or Dexterity (Acrobatics) check contested against the grappler’s Strength (Athletics).
+Escaping on your turn: You can use your action to attempt escape, typically a Strength (Athletics) or Dexterity (Acrobatics) check contested by the grappler’s Strength (Athletics) (unless a stat block names a fixed DC).

 Incapacitated